ClickHouse/clickhouse-docs/docs/en/cloud/security/azure-privatelink.md

 In this example, connection to the `xxxxxxx.region_code.privatelink.azure.clickhouse.cloud` hostname will be routed to Private Link.
 Meanwhile, `xxxxxxx.region_code.azure.clickhouse.cloud` will be routed over the internet.

+Use the `privateDnsHostname` to connect to your ClickHouse Cloud service using Private Link.

 ## Troubleshooting

 ### Test DNS setup

-All DNS records from the `${region_code}.privatelink.azure.clickhouse.cloud.` zone should be pointed to the internal IP address from **Create private endpoint** step.
-In this example, the region is westus3.
+All DNS records from the `${region_code}.privatelink.azure.clickhouse.cloud.` zone should be pointed to the internal IP address from the [*Create a Private Endpoint in Azure*](#create-private-endpoint-in-azure) step.
+In this example, the region is `westus3`.

+Run the following command:

 ```bash
 nslookup abcd.westus3.privatelink.azure.clickhouse.cloud.
 ```

+You should receive the following response:

 ```response
 Non-authoritative answer: